dinaayoub/data-structures-and-algorithms/javascript/code-challenges/linked-list/README.md

   * .insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node
   * .insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node
   * .kthFromEnd(k) which  takes a number, k, as a parameter and returns the node’s value that is k from the end of the linked list.
+* Write a function called zipLists which takes two linked lists as arguments.
+Zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the head of the zipped list.
+Try and keep additional space down to O(1).
+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

 ## Efficiency (Big O)